About the airport

 Your rights

-You have the right to receive information about what personal data we handle about you, a register extract.
-You also have the right to have incorrect personal data corrected and, under certain conditions, the right to delete personal data.
+You have the right to receive information about what personal data we process about you, an extract from the register.
+You also have the right to have incorrect personal data corrected and, under certain conditions, the right to have personal data deleted.

-You also have the right to complain about how we process your personal data to us and to the supervisory authority, the Data Inspectorate.
-You can do this if you think that we do not process your personal data in accordance with the Data Protection Ordinance.
+You also have the right to complain about how we process your personal data to us and to the supervisory authority, the Swedish Data Protection Authority.
+You can do this if you think that we are not processing your personal data in accordance with the General Data Protection Regulation.

-Upon arrival, pilots and passengers must go to the arrival hall via C-door.
-Pay attention to whether the area of authority on the plate has been established.
+Upon arrival, pilots and passengers should go to the arrivals hall via door C. Pay attention to whether the access area on the platform is established.

-There is a briefing room adjacent to the departure hall, follow the signs.
+There is a briefing room attached to the departure hall, follow the signs.

 Aviation fuel

-For questions about refueling within published opening hours, contact Skellefteå Airport’s operations manager on telephone 0910-576 25.
+For questions about refueling during published opening hours, contact Skellefteå Airport's operations manager on 0910-576 25.

-Refueling in addition to published opening hours requires notification well in advance, and that a charge for extra opening hours is added.
+Refueling outside of published opening hours requires prior notice, and a charge for extra opening hours will be added.

 Deviation management

-The Västerbotten Chamber of Commerce operates the Aviation Council in Skellefteå.
-The Swedish Aviation Council will drive the development of air connections to Skellefteå to improve the business community’s conditions for operating in the region.
+The Västerbotten Chamber of Commerce runs the aviation council in Skellefteå.
+The aviation council will drive the development of air connections to Skellefteå to improve the conditions for businesses to operate in the region.

-Recurring topics discussed in the Council are timetable, availability, connections, service levels, routes and marketing.
-The emphasis is on issues that affect business travelers and incoming visitors.
+Recurring issues discussed in the council include timetables, accessibility, connections, service levels, flight routes and marketing.
+The emphasis is on issues affecting business travellers and incoming visitors.

-The Aviation Council includes representatives of the business community, transfers, hotels, destinations, the airport and airlines.
+The Aviation Council includes representatives from the business community, transfers, hotels, destinations, the airport and airlines.

 Board